Arshapjoy/Movie_Recommendation_System_Project/README.md

 5. **requirements.txt**: File listing all Python dependencies required to run the project.

 6. **README.md**: Markdown file providing an overview of the project, setup instructions, and usage guidelines.
+7. **Documentation**: This directory will contain all the documentation about this project

 ## Setup Instructions